Greenfield, California: 2010 census

-2006
+2006 growth estimates

 Greenfield is the second most populous city in the Salinas Valley and the fifth most populous city in Monterey County.
-In 2006, Greenfield was the fourth fastest growing city in California growing 15.6%, from 13,270 in 2005, to 15,335 in 2006.
-As of the 2007 California Department of Finance estimate, there were 16,629 people in 2,643 households, including 2,360 families, in the city.
+In 2006, Greenfield was the fourth fastest growing city in California, growing 15.6%, from 13,270 in 2005 to 15,335 in 2006.

 Immigration

 In recent years, the town has seen an influx of immigrants from the Mexican state of Oaxaca.
 Many Oaxacans speak indigenous languages not related to English or Spanish.
 Probably the largest single bloc of such immigrants are speakers of the Copala Triqui language, who have fled from poverty and long-standing armed conflict in their native region.

 Media

 Local radio stations include K-DON FM - 102.5.
 Television service for the community comes from the Monterey-Salinas-Santa Cruz designated market area (DMA).
 Locale newspapers include the South County Index, Greenfield News, and Monterey County Herald.